coletdjnz/yt-dlp-youtube-oauth2/README.md

 Please note: **This plugin is experimental and may break at any time!**.

+> [!NOTE]
+> This plugin is in a maintenance-only state.
+Official support for OAuth2 in yt-dlp is being worked on.
+See https://github.com/yt-dlp/yt-dlp/pull/11001.

 For general plugin support, please see the yt-dlp discord server as responses may be slow here.

 * [Installation](#installation)